Documentation Index

 // Authenticate on each chain

-await arbitrum.authenticate(adapter);
+await ethereum.authenticate(adapter);

 await base.authenticate(adapter);